Get

 3. Lameness

 Lameness can be temporary, but botched surgeries can happen, which would make lameness permanent.
-An overzealous surgeon might remove too much tissue, and if you damage the bone, the damage is permanent.
+An overzealous surgeon might remove too much tissue, causing permanent damage to a cat’s nervous system.

-Your cat could also suffer from back pain.
+Your cat could also suffer from back pain or imbalance-related secondary injuries.
 Lameness changes your cat’s gait, where it isn’t carrying its weight as it should be.
 Just like we’ll walk differently if we have a blister, this weight distribution can put a strain on the cat’s muscles.

 4. Paw Pain and Nerve Damage